developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 -----

 ## Display Rendering
-If migrating from a Windows device to one running Android, adjustments to some display settings will likely be necessary since the two platforms use different webkits.
-Other considerations might include display of the soft input panel and its position on the screen.
-Some of the relevant parameters are listed below; all should be checked.
+**Applies to most migration scenarios**.
+If migrating from a Windows device to one running Android, or from Windows Mobile to Windows CE or vice-versa, adjustments to some display settings will likely be necessary since those migrations involve the use of different webkits.
+Other considerations might include display of the soft input panel, controlling its position on the screen and the ability to hide it, if desired.
+The relevant parameters are listed below; all should be checked as part of the migration process.

-**Render-related settings**:
+**Render-related** `Config.xml` **parameters**:

 * **[Enable SIP](../configreference/#enablesip)**
 * **[Engine In Use](../configreference/#engineinuse)**